-Recombinant human interleukin 15 (IL-15) is considered investigational, which means that it has not been approved by the U.S. Food and Drug Administration (FDA) to treat ATLL and mycosis fungoides/ Sézary syndrome (MF/SS).
-However, mogamulizumab is approved for the treatment of relapsed and/or refractory mycosis fungoides/ Sézary syndrome after at least 1 prior failed therapy.
-In clinical trials, up to 50% of patients with MF/SS had improvement in skin lesions after treatment with mogamulizumab.
-It also delayed disease progression by 7 months on average but hasn't been shown to prolong life.
-We are testing it in this research study to see whether giving recombinant human interleukin 15 (IL-15) in combination with mogamulizumab will improve outcome of therapy for your disease.
-Since IL-15 and mogamulizumab have never before been given together, this treatment is considered investigational, or experimental.
-The FDA has given us permission to use IL-15 and mogamulizumab together in this study
+Recombinant human interleukin 15 (IL-15) is considered investigational, which means that it has not been approved by the U.S. Food and Drug Administration (FDA) to treat ccRCC.
+However, the use of avelumab is approved to treat other cancers such as urothelial and Merkel cell carcinoma.
+We are testing it in this research study to see whether giving recombinant human interleukin 15 (IL-15) in combination with avelumab (also known as Bavencio) will improve outcome of therapy for your disease.
+Since IL-15 and avelumab have never before been given together, this treatment is considered investigational, or experimental.
+The FDA has given us permission to use IL-15 and avelumab together in this study.